mubashir2117/Physical-AI-Humanoid-Robotics-Essentials-book/README.md

 This site is automatically deployed to GitHub Pages via GitHub Actions when changes are pushed to the main branch.
 The workflow is defined in `.github/workflows/deploy.yml`.

+### GitHub Pages Setup

+To deploy this site to GitHub Pages:

+1. Ensure your repository is set up with GitHub Pages (Settings → Pages → Source: GitHub Actions)
+2. The deployment workflow will automatically trigger on pushes to the `main` branch
+3. Make sure your `baseUrl` in `docusaurus.config.ts` matches your GitHub Pages URL structure

+The site will be available at: `https://uzairshaikh346.github.io/book_with_qwen/`

+### Manual Deployment

 If you want to manually deploy:

 ```bash